 Nicole’s the new Santa and Sheriff in town.

-Mama Earp gets to cook her family and their chosen family a real Christmas dinner and it’s really sweet.
+Mama Earp gets to cook a real Christmas dinner for her family and their chosen family, and it’s really sweet.

 Back at the house, Waverly gets dressed up for Nicole in her own elf outfit and sings for her to make up for not properly celebrating her new promotion at work.
 It reminds me of the cheerleading scene in season two.
 I hope we get one of these scenes every season!